frida-al/E4_DemonstrationOfProgrammingParadigm/README.md

 For this evidence, I have chosen to work with a Leetcode problem using the Logical Paradigm and Prolog Language.
 I chose to work with Leetcode because, in my experience, companies more often than not choose to use this kind of problems for technical interviews.
 I have found really helpful to study them for these interviews.

 ### Logical Paradigm
 " The logical paradigm is a computational approach that aims to unify different areas of computing by utilizing the generality of logic ".
 It mainly consists in working with predicates,that are formed by facts or rules, based on telling the program what needs to be done instead of telling it how it is done.
+(Kowalski, 2014).

 I will be working on the problem '350.
 Intersection of two arrays II', which states the following: